pheotter/FSND_Capstone_Project/README.md

 ### Steps:
 1. Create a Render Account
 2. Set up a Database Service with PostgreSQL
     On the "New Postgres" page:
     - Provide a name for the new database service: `postgres-deployment-example`
     - Select an instance type: `Free`
     - Click `Create Database` button
 3. Deploy Apps with Render's Web Service
     On the "New Web Service" page:
     - Provide a name for the new database service: `render-deployment-example`
     - Select an instance type: `Free`
     - Enter the build command: `pip install -r requirements.txt`
     - Enter the Start command: `gunicorn app:app`
 4. Connect the Database Service and Web Service
-  - Copy the Postgres database URL (Internal Database URL) and paste it into the environment variables within the web service
+    - Copy the Postgres database URL (Internal Database URL) and paste it into the environment variable DATABASE_URI within the web service
     - note: the Internal Database URL must use the `postgresql` dialect instead of `postgres`
     - set environment variable `EXITED` to true
-  - set other environment variables you used in your application
+    - set other environment variables used in the auth.py file:
+        - AUTH0_DOMAIN
+        - ALGORITHMS
+        - API_AUDIENCE
+        - AUTH0_CLIENT_ID
 5. After the Web Service is ready, you can open your Flask app on the browser by clicking the App URL

-###My URL of the hosted API: `https://render-deployment-example-b090.onrender.com`
+### My URL of the hosted API: `https://render-deployment-example-b090.onrender.com`

 ## Authors
 Ann Yang